-Learn how to make this basic sweet yeast dough recipe.
-This dough can be used to make cinnamon rolls, raised doughnuts, soft dinner rolls, sticky buns, and much more!
+Learn how to make this master sweet dough recipe for yeast breads.
+This is a master sweet yeast dough recipe that can be used to make cinnamon rolls, raised doughnuts, soft dinner rolls, sticky buns, and much more!

-Once the milk is warm, sprinkle the active dry yeast over the milk.
-The warm temperature will wake it up and it will begin feeding on the sugars in the milk!
-You know it is ready when the mixture begins to look frothy.
+Once the milk is warm, sprinkle the dry yeast over the milk.
+The warm temperature will wake the yeast up and it will begin feeding on the sugars in the milk, becoming slightly foamy.

-This is also a way to know that your yeast is alive.
-If nothing happens in this stage it is a pretty good indicator that your bread will not rise late.
+This is also a way to know that your yeast is alive or not.
+If nothing happens in this stage it is a pretty good indicator that your bread will not rise later.

 Step 2: Mix the Fat, Sugar, Salt, and Eggs

 In the bowl of your stand mixer, or a large mixing bowl, stir together the melted and cooled butter, sugar, and salt.
 After these ingredients are stirred together, add the eggs in one at a time, stirring to combine between each addition.

 If you will be kneading this in the stand mixer, it is best to stir all of the ingredients together with a spoon and then move it to the mixer to knead it with the dough hook.